9th candle factory worker dies; Kentucky toy drive a success

 The worker was hospitalized and recently succumbed to their injuries, Gov. Andy Beshear said Monday.

-Meanwhile, Beshear said a recent toy drive had brought in truckloads of donations from all over the country for western Kentucky kids who lost their homes and possessions in the Kentucky storms just two weeks before Christmas.
+Meanwhile, Beshear said a recent toy drive had brought in truckloads of donations from all over the country for western Kentucky kids who lost their homes and possessions in the storms just two weeks before Christmas.

 “This world has shown us that they love us,” Beshear said during a Monday news briefing.